 Under no circumstances should a potential sugar daddy invite himself to your home (major red flag, by the way).
 If he invites you to his place, gracefully decline.

 To be honest, most meetings with strangers are fine.
 Most sugar daddies are nice, friendly people.
 BUT it is always better safe than sorry.
 Meet at a public place.

-Sugar dating has a bad rep and it’s understandable if you are hesitant about disclosing this new activity of yours to your friends.
-At the same time, someone’s going to need to know where you’re going and who you’re meeting.
+It’s understandable if you are hesitant about disclosing your sugar baby life to your friends.
+At the same time, the safest option is when someone you trust knows where you’re going and who you are meeting.